Skip to content

 Adding Worker to Your Project

-New Project: Use aegis init my-project --components worker to include this component.
+aegis init my-project --components worker --no-interactive -y

 Worker automatically includes Redis as a dependency.
 The command will: